yuliyashibaeva/robot-framework-web-testing/README.md

 ### 🏷️ Specify tests to run

-I set the following tags for the tests:
+I set the following tags for my tests:

 * **add**: tests that check whether an item has been added to the cart;
 * **update**: tests that check whether an item in the cart has been updated;